Steve McKay of Motion Control Products Limited tells us about innovative products for the automation industry.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-Steve McKay: We currently use TEAMS, ZOOM, and Webinars, but we are also looking to other platforms to assist us by keeping in touch with our customers and make sure they know what MCP is currently developing within its portfolio of products.
+Steve McKay: We currently use TEAMS, ZOOM, and Webinars, but we are also looking to other platforms to assist us by keeping in touch with our customers and making sure they know what MCP is currently developing within its portfolio of products.

 Did you benefit from any government grants, and did that help keep your business afloat?